SangameshSonale/WorldBankLoanDataAnalysis/README.md

 * Learn practical SQL techniques for advanced data analysis.
 * Extract actionable metrics like repayment efficiency.

+### What & Where is Dataset From
+The dataset contains loan data from the World Bank, including information on the total disbursed amounts, amounts due, and repayment details for various countries.
+It highlights the financial obligations and repayment behaviors of countries receiving loans.
+The dataset is sourced from the World Bank's publicly available financial datasets, which track global loan disbursements and repayments.

 ### Queries
 ```sql
 SELECT